-I’ve begun reading Mary Beard’s terrific book on Roman History.
-If you know anything about her (perhaps via BBC specials) you know this Cambridge professor is as feisty as she is brilliant.
+Mary Beard’s book on Roman History is terrific.
+SPQR is the famous Roman catchphrase Senatus Populus Que Romanus or The Senate and People of Rome.
+If you know anything about Mary Beard (perhaps via BBC specials) you know this Cambridge professor is as feisty as she is brilliant.
 Her writing is magnificent.
 She knows how to tell the stories of ancient Rome in a way that are accessible and entertaining.

 I recently read Allen Guelzo’s terrific new history of the Civil War, Fateful Lightning.

 Guelzo describes how restless Lincoln was for more responsibility.
 Others around him, even early on with his law practice, commented on Lincoln’s ambition.
 It was sobering to read of Lincoln’s ambition in the 1850’s for the next decade would obviously find him with more responsibility than he could ever imagine.